Fory-Pride/Nitro4all/Tutorial.md

 # PFP Effect :

-Settings > Profile > Scroll down to see : PFP Effect Yabdp4nitro, > Choose your effect > Click the "Copy 3y3 Colors" if it works you will see a "copied to clipboard" msg !
+Settings > Profile > Scroll down to see : PFP Effect Yabdp4nitro, > Choose your effect > Click the one you want, if it works you will see a "copied to clipboard" msg !

 After copy go to Settings > Profile > your bio > Paste it here and save !